qtranslate/qtranslate-xt/README.md

 ## Description ##

 The qTranslate-XT plugin is an eXTended version of qTranslate-X revived by the community, as the original plugin was abandoned in 2016.
-Our first goal is to maintain the basic features of this plugin with the last Wordpress and PHP updates.
-We cannot guarantee that all the functionalites will be preserved and the installation is at your own responsibility.
-Be sure to save your database regularly.
+Our first goal is to maintain the main features of this plugin with the last Wordpress and PHP updates, before we can clarify how it evolves.
+The migration to Gutenberg will definitely be critical.
+We cannot guarantee that all the functionalites are preserved and the installation is at your own responsibility.
+Be sure to save your database regularly. **A double installation X / XT is possible but keep only one active at a time!**

+*Disclaimer: in many sections of the documentation and admin messages, the plugin is still named qTranslate-X and not qTranslate-XT so don't be confused and be sure which version you are using (double check the active one).
+Please check the installation section for more.*

-Legacy description (qTranslate-X):
+Legacy description:

 The plugin offers a way to maintain dynamic multilingual content on a WordPress site.
 While static localization is already excellently implemented and offered by WordPress framework through [po/mo file framework](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/), it is still impossible to maintain dynamic multilingual content without an additional specialized plugin, a kind of which qTranslate-X belongs to.
 For example, what if you need to make title, content and excerpt of a page to be multilingual?
 In theory, it could be handled by po/mo files, but in an insanely inconvenient way.